civol/HDLRuby/README.md

 ##### About loops

 HDLRuby does not include any hardware construct for describing loops.
-It might look quite poor compared to the other HDL, but it is important to understand that current synthesis tools do not really synthesize hardware from such loops but instead preprocess them (e.g., unroll them) to synthesizable loop-less hardware.
-In HDLRuby::High, such features are natively supported using the Ruby control instructions, i.e., the ruby loop constructs (`for`, `while`, and so on), but also more advanced ruby constructs like the enumerators (`each`, `times`, and so on).
+This might look poor compared to the other HDL, but it is important to understand that the current synthesis tools do not really synthesize hardware from such loops but instead preprocess them (e.g., unroll them) to synthesizable loopless hardware.
+In HDLRuby::High, such features are natively supported by the Ruby loop constructs (`for`, `while`, and so on), but also by advanced Ruby constructs like the enumerators (`each`, `times`, and so on).

 __Notes__:

  - HDLRuby::High being based on Ruby, it is highly recommended to avoid `for` or `while` constructs and to use enumerators instead.
- - The Ruby `if` and `case` statements can also be used, but will not produce any equivalent hardware.
-Actually, they are be executed when the corresponding system is instantiated.
-For example the following code will display `Hello world!` when the described system is instantiated provided its generic parameter is not nil.
+ - The Ruby `if` and `case` statements can also be used, but they do not represent nay hardware.
+Actually, they are executed when the corresponding system is instantiated.
+For example, the following code will display `Hello world!` when the described system is instantiated, provided the generic parameter `param` is not nil.

    ```ruby
    system :say_hello do |param = nil|